ASingham/MMAN4020_T3_2022_Purple_House/README.md

   alt="Alt text"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

-7. After the upload is complete, whilst the serial monitor is displaying the above and the device is initiating its bootup sequence, the OLED screen should display the following:
+7. After the upload is complete, whilst the serial monitor is displaying the above and the device is booting up, the OLED screen should display the following sequentially:

 <img
-  src="images/screen-bootup.jpg"
+  src="images/screen-progression.jpg"
   alt="Alt text"
-  style="display: inline-block; margin: 0 auto;"
+  style="display: inline-block; margin: 0 auto; max-width: 300px">
-  width= "300">